-- There have been significant advances in risk management approaches for conservative investors. - The variety of risk management approaches have different risk and return characteristics through the complete investment cycle. - "Phase 1" was the traditional risk management approach varying the allocation of 'income' and 'growth' assets. - "Phase 2" has seen additional 'growth' asset risk management approaches with protection sometimes in place through a predictive risk management overlay. - "Phase 3", the Gyrostat approach, is a complement to Phase 2 approaches with protection always in place.
-We are used in place of short term bonds as we deliver higher income and capital growth through the investment cycle (in trending and more volatile markets including large market falls.).
+- There have been significant advances in investment risk management for conservative investors.
+By combining the three approaches and adjusting asset allocation now, it is possible to protect and grow capital with reliable income through the complete investment cycle. - The gap in today's market is the ability to benefit from volatile markets with capital growth (including large 'one off' share price falls).
+This investment risk management approach is now available on the expanded investment menu. - When combining the investment risk management approaches they deliver reliable income with stable and growing capital through the complete investment cycle.
+Each level reduces in the downside variability of your investment capital with complementary return characteristics. - o "Level 1" was diversifying risk- varying the allocation of 'conservative and 'growth' assets. - o "Level 2" protection sometimes in place using a predictive risk management overlay.
+This introduced an additional 'growth' asset. - o "Level 3", the Gyrostat approach, with protection always in place.
+This produces an additional 'conservative' asset.
+We complement short term bonds as we deliver higher income and capital growth through the investment cycle (in trending and more volatile markets including large market falls). - By combining the three phases conservative investors can protect and grow capital with reliable income through the complete investment cycle